Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 fact(69)   //  1.711224524281413e+98   This was as high as my HP-45 Engineers calculator could go, with a 2 digit exponent
 ```

-Let's try a two-legged recursion: the famous Ackermann function [Ackermann's function](https://en.wikipedia.org/wiki/Ackermann_function) This recurses down the two arguments, and will stack chains of recursive calls on the stack.
+Let's try a two-legged recursion: the famous Ackermann function [Ackermann's function](https://en.wikipedia.org/wiki/Ackermann_function) This recurses down the two arguments, and will stack vast chains of recursive calls on the stack.
 It looks simple enough, but grows ferociously.
 Ackermann(4,2) is an integer of 19,729 decimal digits.

 ```javascript
 function ackermann(m,n) {